Safiur-Mahdi/GeoLite2CityDB_Summary/README.md

 1. access.log<br>
 2. GeoLite2-City.mmdb<br>

-Both of the files need to be present in the same directory where parseGeoLiteCityDB.py is located. <br>
+Both of the files need to be present in the same directory where parseGeoLiteCityDB.py is located. <br><br>
-While executing the run command (python3 parseGeoLiteCityDB.py access.log), we can use different log files to get different outputs.<br>
+While executing the run command (python3 parseGeoLiteCityDB.py access.log), we can use different log files to get different outputs.<br><br>
-If you want to try a different database, please change the variable name in line no. 15 in the code.<br>
+If you want to try a different database, please change the variable name in line no. 15 in the code.<br><br>
-I can code in such way so that we can have both (access.log file and database file) as an input, however, since the homework question says "Include a command-line program to run your code against an arbitrary file", I limited the input argument to only access.log file.<br>
+I can code in such a way so that we can have both (access.log file and database file) as an input, however, since the homework question says "Include a command-line program to run your code against an arbitrary file", I limited the input argument to only access.log file.<br><br>
+If needed, please download the "GeoLite2-City.mmdb" from here: https://drive.google.com/drive/folders/1Squ0xtr2QCDPoGq6TyIkS-_0HjA2yMib?usp=sharing

 Sample Outputs:
 ==================